ese-519-team-lobster/ese-519-team-lobster.github.io/retrospective.md

 We would've liked to have evolved our logic to have the system accomplish a more complicated goal, like playing a legal game of checkers.

 ![Checkers](https://lh4.googleusercontent.com/Fszezl_1BwZ1SpxzaE6MF5N023FGDov6_vpj_1J6PFrCx1DCPlXnICWiYD5Git_8QRM=w2400)
+*A robotic arm playing a game of checkers.*